npatki/portfolio-picker/README.md

 | B | 1% | 6% |
 | C | 3% | 7% |

-In this case, stock A is strictly better than C because it has a higher return for a lower risk .
-Therefore, the proportion of C is always 0 while the risk-return tradeoff comes only from varying A and B.
+In this case, stock A is strictly better than B because it has a higher return for a lower risk .
+Therefore, the proportion of B is always 0 while the risk-return tradeoff comes only from varying A and C.

 In general, a stock with greater risk is expected to have greater return!